agapow/ml-and-cancer-lecture/ml-and-cancer.md

 Data *too extreme* to be handled by current approaches.

-Extreme in what way?

 * Velocity
 * Volume
 * Variety
 * ...
 Veracity
 * ... ...
 Value

-Practically, any large rich dataset.
+In practice, any large rich dataset.

 ::: notes